 An Analog Modem Adapter (AMA) replaces expensive (and rapidly vanishing) PSTN connections to enable analog modems to transmit data over IP networks.
+With the imminence of FCC Forbearance Order 19-72A1, as of August 2nd 2022, telecom carriers will no longer be required to maintain or repair their copper POTS infrastructure.
 The AMA connects legacy POS, telemetry devices/modems, fax and other analog devices to IP networks including mobile, radio, and satellite (Iridium, etc) networks.

 - Transfer data / faxes over IP networks

 - Eliminate phone lines and expenses

 An analog modem adapter (AMA) is a device that enables a physical voice-band dial-up modem, that would normally connect to a telephone line, to instead connect directly to an IP network.
 An AMA locally demodulates the modem audio and extracts the data stream.
 This data stream is sent over a secure TCP/IP connection where it can either be remodulated to communicate with another modem endpoint or it can be directly consumed by a backed data processing system.